diCenzo-Lab/018_2026_Beetle_PE_PS_metagenomics/README.md

 # Host cohort has a larger impact on the gut microbiomes of mealworms and superworms than does the ingestion of polyethylene or polystyrene

+Kaur S, Sunny JS, Stinson SA, Rondinelli MA, Alexander J, Vint A, Doyle RT, Hug LA, diCenzo GC.
+2026. **Host cohort has a larger impact on the gut microbiomes of mealworms and superworms than does the ingestion of polyethylene or polystyrene**. *bioRxiv*. i: 10.64898/2026.04.25.720593.

 This repository contains the scripts and input files required to repeat the analyses reported in the associated article.

 ## 01_Linux